jmelcr/jmelcr.github.io/index.md

 # Welcome!
 This is my home page,
-where I collect my work, thoughts, ideas ... anything I find interesting.
+where I keep a simple [blog](blog), collect my work, thoughts, ideas ... anything I find interesting.
 Here are some examples of what can be found here — are you interested in ...